Credential store (credential store)

 Portal export

-With the setting "Clear credential store", the values (passwords) of the credentials in the file "internal/security/credentialstore/credentialstore.cfg" are removed in the portal export and are therefore not transferred.
-Existing credentials are then exported with the name and description only.
-This has the advantage that the credentials with the name and description are still available in the credential store after the portal import and the processes in which they are used can also be displayed for each credential.
+With the setting "Empty credential store", the values (passwords) of the credentials in the file "internal/security/credentialstore/credentialstore.cfg" are removed in the portal export and are therefore not transferred.
+Existing credentials are then exported with name and description only.
+This has the advantage that the credentials with name and description are still available in the credential store after the portal import and the processes in which they are used can also be displayed for each credential.

 <?xml version="1.0" encoding="UTF-8"?>

-<credentials xmlns="http://schemas.intrexx.com/intrexx/2024/credential-store/" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://schemas.intrexx.com/intrexx/2024/credential-store/ http://schemas.unitedplanet.de/intrexx/2024/package/de/uplanet/lucy/server/credentialstore/cfg/res/credentialstore.xsd">
+<credentials xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://schemas.intrexx.com/intrexx/2024/credential-store/ http://schemas.unitedplanet.de/intrexx/2024/package/de/uplanet/lucy/server/credentialstore/cfg/res/credentialstore.xsd">

 <credential name="exchangeOnline" lastModified="2024-03-11T15:39:35.690Z">